mvolkmann/MyUnixEnv/notes/GoNotes.md

 A struct is a collection of fields defined with the `struct` keyword.
 Field values can have any type, including other structs nested to any depth.
+A struct cannot inherit from another struct, but can utilize composition of structs.

 Fields are either "public" (accessible in all packages) or "protected" (accessible in a files within the current package),